wois-org/papelillo/README.md

 ## Usage

-We recomend create a module to implements your business logic and consume the funcionality of the library.
+We recommend to create a module that implements your business logic and consume the functionality of the library.

 ```elixir
 defmodule YourApp.MailingList do